Auto-claude-code-research-in-sleep

 Free vs Self-Hosted vs Paid

 fully freeFully open source under MIT.
 No paid tier, no hosted version.
-The skills are Markdown files you add to your agent setup.
-Cost is entirely in the LLM API calls, and overnight loops can rack those up fast if you're not careful with scope.
+The skills are Markdown files you drop into your agent setup.
+Real cost is the LLM API spend across providers, since the cross-model review means you're paying GPT or DeepSeek to check Claude's work and vice versa.
+Overnight loops without tight scope can rack up serious bills fast.

 Similar Tools